- David Platt celebrates 119th-minute winner against Belgium today in 1990

 - The goal transformed the midfielder’s career

-For David Platt, it was a life-changing, career-defining encounter.
+For David Platt, England's Round of 16 meeting with Belgium at Italy 1990 was a life-changing, career-defining encounter.
 The then Aston Villa midfielder was the youngest member of England’s squad and came into the match as a bit-part player, having started every one of their matches on the bench.

 The Belgium game extended that run to four, and Platt watched the opening 71 minutes from the sidelines as the Three Lions toiled against their dominant, Enzo Scifo-inspired opponents.
 He, too, initially struggled to make an impact, and with 119 minutes on the clock and the scoreline blank, a penalty shoot-out beckoned.
 But then, with the final seconds ticking down, England won a free-kick 40 yards from goal.